Zulius: We don't know one another.

-- In the first Red Dwarf novel, Lister first meets Rimmer when the former is driving a (stolen) taxi cab and the latter hires the taxi to take him to a brothel.
+- In the first Red Dwarf novel, Lister first meets Rimmer when the former is driving a (stolen) taxi cab and the latter hires the taxi to take him to an android brothel while (ineffectually) pretending to be a high-ranking officer.
 For various embarrassing reasons, when Lister is later "introduced" to Rimmer as his subordinate, Rimmer pretends not to know Lister.

 - Aspects of both showed up in Starfighters of Adumar.
 Wedge Antilles, pilot and all-around hero acting as ambassador to a world believed to be very recently discovered, finds his old flame Iella from Intelligence there, looking at him without any visible recognition.
 When Wedge sends one of his pilots to talk to her, she asks how the pilots are doing.
 Later he confronts her and finds that the New Republic has known about this world for somewhat longer than he'd thought, telling him that she can't blow her cover.
 Later still he confronts her again, and finds that another reason is pain — they didn't break up so much as drift apart, and she'd never tried to bring them back together, and he'd moved on to other relationships, even though they hadn't lasted.
 She'd like them to both forget about it.
 But Wedge loved her too.

 - In the Lian Yu flashbacks, Oliver Queen is captured only to find Sara Lance, whom he assumed drowned during the sinking of the Queen's Gambit the year before, is still alive and working for his captors.
 She invokes this trope, telling Oliver to not reveal his real name because they'll be killed if anyone realises they know each other.
 Subverted when it turns out Sara has already told them who he is and she's just playing along to get Oliver to reveal further information.